Square root of 2: Constructive proof

 the latter inequality being true because it is assumed that 1<a/b< 3/2, giving a/b + √2 ≤ 3 (otherwise the quantitative apartness can be trivially established).
-This gives a lower bound of } for the difference |√2 − a/b|, yielding a direct proof of irrationality in its constructively stronger form, not relying on the law of excluded middle; see Errett Bishop (1985, p.
-18).
+This gives a lower bound of } for the difference |√2 − a/b|, yielding a direct proof of irrationality in its constructively stronger form, not relying on the law of excluded middle.
 This proof constructively exhibits an explicit discrepancy between $\sqrt{2}$ and any rational.

 Proof by Pythagorean triples

 This proof uses the following property of primitive Pythagorean triples: